-

 - myvalue

-Create the policy by running the following command:
+6. Create the Policy CR by running the following command:

-Check the policy status by running the following command:
+• Check the status of the Policy CRs by running the following command:

 NAME REMEDIATION ACTION COMPLIANCE STATE AGE